testingautomated-usi/uncertainty-wizard/README.md

 * Plain Keras Syntax: Use the layers and APIs you know and love.
 * Conversion from keras: Convert existing keras models into uncertainty aware models.
 * Smart Randomness: Use the same model for point predictions and sampling based inference.
-* Fast ensembles: Train and evaluate deep ensembles lazily loaded and using parallel processing.
+* Fast ensembles: Train and evaluate deep ensembles lazily loaded and using parallel processing - optionally on multiple GPUs.
 * Super easy setup: Pip installable.
 Only tensorflow as dependency.

 #### Installation